jbnetapp/demo-netapp-cloud-api/README.md

 NetAppHCL account_id: [account-U0dbRcKS]
 ```

-Create a new Cloud Sync Relation (Example using the local json file Blob to Blob relation from this git repository)
+## Create a new Cloud Sync Relation
+Example using the local [JSON file example file](https://github.com/jbnetapp/demo-netapp-cloud-api/blob/main/new-cloudsync-relation-blob-to-blob-example.json) from this git repository to create a Cloud Sync relation between two Azure blobs.
 ```
 # python3 cloudsync.py  --account-id account-U0dbRcKS --create-relation ./new-cloudsync-relation-blob-to-blob-example.json
 New cloud Sync relationship successfully created
 ```

+- **Remarque**  to use the [JSON example file](https://github.com/jbnetapp/demo-netapp-cloud-api/blob/main/new-cloudsync-relation-blob-to-blob-example.json) you must:
+    - Change the dataBrokerId to your dataBorkerId.
+To get your dataBorkerId go to [cloudmanager](http://cloudmanager.netapp.com) -> sync -> Manager Data Broker -> Select your Data Broker and click on button **(>)**
-*To use the **JSON example file** the source **jbblob** and the target **jblobcopy** Blobs must already exist in your **Azure** storage account and the storage account name **jbblobazure** must also exist.* For more information about the JSON syntax used: https://api.cloudsync.netapp.com/docs/
+    - The source **jbblob** and the target **jblobcopy** Blobs must  exist in your **Azure** storage account
+    - The storage account name **jbblobazure** must also exist.
+- For more information about the JSON syntax used: https://api.cloudsync.netapp.com/docs/ and to get your databorker

-Print Cloud Sync Relations list
+## Print Cloud Sync Relations list
 ```
 # python3 cloudsync.py --account-id account-U0dbRcKS --print
 Print cloudsync relations: